 - 9.2.1 When a pupil becomes ill at Prospect House, the following procedure should be followed: - a) The sick pupil should go to the office accompanied by another child or a member of staff. - b) The secretary will deal with minor complaints and make a judgement as to whether to contact the pupil's parents. - c) Parents must be contacted as soon as it is judged that a pupil is too ill to stay at school.
 If it is impossible to contact parents (or the emergency contacts whom the parents have nominated) immediately, regular efforts to contact them must be continued.
-The child can lie down on the medical bed, if necessary, until he or she can be taken home.

-d) Any member of staff may call an ambulance but if possible the head or a senior member of staff should be consulted.
+The child can lie down on the medical bed or , if necessary, until he or she can be taken home. - d) Any member of staff may call an ambulance using 999 or 112 and the full address of the school (75 Putney Hill, SW15 3NT for the Upper School and 76-78 Putney Hill, SW15 6RB for the Lower School; staff may also use the What3Words of icon.oldest.hotel for the Upper School and deflection.ample.native for the Lower School) but if possible the head or a senior member of staff should be consulted.